CloudCannon/documentation/collections/_drafts/custom-client-sharing-url.md

 * Improved interface for Client Sharing settings
 * Added ability to customise the path used for Client Sharing
-* Improved layout of e-mails sent by the application
+* Improved layout of emails sent by the application

 **Fixes:**